B – Definitions of Ailments

 – Beech (Flower Remedies) – Good for those who are critical and intolerant of others.
 Also who let themselves be exploited or imposed upon by others.

-– Belching – Belching is release of air or gas from the stomach or esophagus through the mouth.
+– – Belching is release of air or gas from the stomach or esophagus through the mouth.

 – Bell's palsy – Paralysis of muscles on one side of the face and the inability to close eye, sometimes with loss of taste and excess sensitivity to noise.